-In line with the Government’s Return to Work Safely Protocol managers must do a comprehensive review of their current systems to help prevent the spread of COVID-19.
+In line with the revised Government’s Work Safely Protocol managers must complete a comprehensive review of their current systems to help prevent the spread of COVID-19.

 - Appoint and train a COVID-19 Lead Worker Representative and COVID-19 Response Manager

 - Review existing risk assessments and identify new risks

 - Employees complete a pre-return to workplace form

 Consultation and communication with staff is essential at every stage.